unimarkup/specification/Unimarkup_Language_ReferenceManual.md

   - `"top" : { }`

     Attributes for the top border.
-Overwrites values of `all`.
+Overwrites the values of `all`.
     Same attributes of `all` are available.

   - `"bottom" : { }`

     Attributes for the bottom border.
-Overwrites values of `all`.
+Overwrites the values of `all`.
     Same attributes of `all` are available.

   - `"left" : { }`

     Attributes for the left border.
-Overwrites values of `all`.
+Overwrites the values of `all`.
     Same attributes of `all` are available.

   - `"right" : { }`

     Attributes for the right border.
-Overwrites values of `all`.
+Overwrites the values of `all`.
     Same attributes of `all` are available.

   - `"image" : { }`